 About Insurance Rates

-Our Mercury auto insurance rate comparison shows that the prices offered by Mercury are indeed below average, but they still aren’t the lowest available.
-In our analysis, both Geico and Amica Mutual had better rates, and those companies also scored significantly higher in customer service.
+Our insurance rate comparison shows that the prices offered by Mercury are indeed below average, but they still aren’t the lowest available.
+In our analysis, both Geico and Amica Mutual had better rates.
+Furthermore, those companies also scored significantly higher in customer service.

-It should be noted that the initial rates are only half the story when it comes your final premium price, with discounts being the other half.
-We got a Mercury insurance quote for three different age categories, and we found that for all three categories Mercury was below the total average of all the insurance companies we tested.
-However, since Mercury does not offer as many discounts as the competition, it could be possible that the company that initially offered you a higher premium in the end turns out to be a more wallet-friendly option.
+It should be noted that the initial rates are only half the story.
+When it comes to your final premium price, the discounts are the other half.
+To find out the prices, we got a Mercury car insurance quote for three different age categories.
+We found that for all three categories Mercury was below the total average of all the insurance companies we tested.

 Mercury vs. Allstate

 In our analysis, Mercury comes in as a slightly cheaper option than Allstate for everyone except middle-aged drivers.
-When it comes to customer service, both companies scored 2 out of 5 stars in the J.D.
-Power insurance shopping study, while Allstate did better than Mercury in the claims satisfaction study, scoring 3 stars out of 5, compared to Mercury’s rating of 2 stars out of 5.
+When it comes to customer service, both companies are rated average in the J.D.
+Power customer satisfaction study.

-Allstate also offers more options for safe drivers, as well as guaranteed claims satisfaction, something that the best auto insurance reviews praise highly.
+Allstate also offers more options for safe drivers, as well as guaranteed claims satisfaction, something that the auto insurance reviews praise highly.
 Guaranteed claims satisfaction means that you will get a refund if you are not pleased with the way your claim was handled.
-Allstate also has a higher number of additional coverage options, meaning that we would favor Allstate unless we were on a strict budget or we found Mercury’s Mechanical Coverage to be extremely appealing.

 Mercury vs. State Farm

-When it comes to discounts and optional coverage, none of these companies really excel.
+When it comes to discounts and optional coverage, neither of these companies really excel.
 This means that the decision comes down to the better prices offered by Mercury or the better customer service offered by State Farm.
-State Farm also scores significantly better in the California region, where Mercury insurance has the largest presence.

 Mercury vs. Travelers Insurance